opensecuritycontroller/community/testing/testcases/sg_testcases.md

 10. Click **OK**.

 **Expected Result:**
-SG with members, services of DA should be shown and Job Status should be PASSED.
+SG with members, services of DA should be shown and Job Status should be **PASSED**.

 ****